rureirureirurei/warden/README.md

 3) Run the script
 `python3 main.py`

 You should see something like this if everything runs correctly.
-All the output will also be saved to the `logs` file.
 ```
 2023-04-21 00:50:30.637: Started watching 0x1234567890123456789012345678901234567890 with 0.00003178641 eth on the network arbitrum.

 2023-04-21 00:50:30.668: Started watching 0x2224567890123456789012345678901234567890 with 0.00078276861 eth on the network eth.
 ```
+4) Logging
+All the important information will be saved to the `logs` file.